apndx/DenMaker/Documentation/week_report_5.md

 ### What did I learn?

-While doing performance tests and checking out the results, I noticed that there might be now something fishy about the entrance making algoright, as it starts to perform very poorly when the area size gets bigger.
+While doing performance tests and checking out the results, I noticed that there might be now something fishy about the entrance making algorithm, as it starts to perform very poorly when the area size gets bigger.

 ### Problems